ColinCPittman/CPU-Simulator-GUI/readme.md

 ## CPU-Simulator GUI
 A grahical user interface application with these components: CPU Simulator, QR code and Barcode Generator.

+This fork expands on the CPU scheduling algorithms options with 2 additional CPU scheduling algorithms: earliest deadline first, and shortest remaining time first.
 ## Usage

 ```